h2oai/tutorials/Driverless AI/getting-started-with-driverless-ai-test-drive/test-drive.md

 4\.
 Click on **Login**.

-Note: If you are having issues loggin in, click on **send us an email**
+Note: If you are having issues logging in, click on **send us an email**

 ![test-drive-login](assets/test-drive-login.jpg)